-Women at Orange in 2020
+Woman at Orange in 2020

-proportion of employees
+proportion of employees worldwide

-proportion within leader/executive networks
+proportion within leadership networks

 proportion of managers

-proportion of technical roles (innovation and technology)
+proportion of technical and digital roles (innovations and technology)

-- Retain more women in technical professions
+- Retaining women in technical professions

 Is AI sexist?